bxlab/cmdb-quantbio/assignments/bootcamp/statistical_modeling/assignment/index.md

 ### Exercise 2: Fit and interpret linear regression models with Python

 4. Use numpy `genfromtxt` to load the "joined" data from step 3 into a numpy array.
-Note that the `Names = True` option to genfromtxt obtains column names from the first line of the file (see genfromtxt documentation).
+Use the `Names = ` option to give your fields informative names.

 5. Use matplotlib to plot:
 * the count of maternal de novo mutations vs. maternal age